by Matt Slick

 "I will leave you now," said Rennis.
 "You know the way back to town."

-"Oh, now that I am calling you on your bluff you're going to run?
+"Oh, now that I am calling you on this bluff you're going to run?
 Figures.
-Maybe I'll just have to "goad" you about this later, huh?"
+Maybe I'll just have to 'goad' you about this later, huh?"

 My taunting pun didn't help things.
-Rennis simply turned and walked away.
+Rennis simply turned around and walked away.
 What the heck, I thought.
 I don't need him anyway, besides, I was a bit angry at him for suddenly running out on me.
-So, I decided to mosey on back by myself.
+I'll mosey on back by myself, I thought.
 Poor Rennis, he's not going to like me rubbing this in his face later.
 He disappeared quickly.

-The forest seemed larger after Rennis walked out of sight.
+The forest seemed larger all of a sudden.

 So, I started to slowly walk back towards town and I even called out to Goedus a few times just for kicks.
 "Hey Goedus?
 You out there?"
 I laughed and kept walking.
 Somehow, it was exhilarating and exciting at the same time.
-Not seeing him even after my prompting and tempting just helped me feel more confident in my "agoedism".
-With my strengthened confidence, I picked up some stones and casually threw them into the forest, seeing what I could hit and miss.
+I picked up some stones and casually threw them into the forest, seeing what I could hit and miss.
 With one stone, after it fell, I heard a small squeal.
 I went to investigate.

 Under a bush next to a large tree was a small rabbit.
 My stone had somehow struck it and there it lay.
 It was a helpless and wounded creature.
 Blood ran down the side of its head.
 My heart sank.
 This was an unexpected disaster.
 I didn't mean to hurt this poor, fragile thing and yet here it was, badly injured.
 It looked into my eyes as it panted for breath.
 It squirmed slowly, painfully.